Nyr/openvpn-install/README.md

-You can get a little VPS for just 1.49€/month at [PulseHeberg](http://manager.pulseheberg.com/aff.php?aff=1204).
+You can get a high speed VPS in 14 locations around the world at [Vultr](http://www.vultr.com/?ref=6879746).
+(Sign up for 5$ free credit !)

 ## Licence